Current Projects

 Ford Fund Fellows

 WDI created an 8-week online course: Starting a Business: Your Entrepreneurial Journey.
 The pilot program ran in April-May 2023.
-The course consists of live training sessions, guest talks, short videos, online quizzes, and a capstone project in which participants work in teams to conceptualize and pitch a new business via a video.
-The video is then judged by the program mentors and winning teams receive a special certificate.
-The pilot program had 88 participants from 9 countries.
+The course consisted of live training sessions, guest talks, short videos, online quizzes, and a capstone project in which participants worked in teams to conceptualize and pitch a new business via a video.
+The video was then judged by the program mentors and winning teams received a special certificate.
+The pilot program had 88 participants from nine countries.

 FPT School of Business & Technology (Vietnam)

 WDI works with the Weiser Center for Europe & Eurasia (WCEE) at U-M to offer NGO Leadership workshops to non-profit leaders from across central and southeastern Europe.
-The workshop in Bratislava covers marketing, strategic planning, entrepreneurship, fundraising and management to help NGOs run more effectively and sustainably.
-In 2023, the workshop will be held in June in partnership with Bratislava-based partner, Hekima.
+The workshop in Slovakia covers marketing, strategic planning, entrepreneurship, fundraising and management to help NGOs run more effectively and sustainably.
+In 2024, the spring NGO Leadership workshop will be held in June in partnership with Bratislava-based partner, Hekima.
 Twenty five participants will come from Ukraine.
 Supplementary online modules on topics including leadership, social media marketing, and conflict resolution will be available to participants.

 Seminarium

-WDI partners with Seminarium, one of Latin America’s leading training providers, on 4-day virtual programs in the areas of leadership, human resources management and marketing.
+WDI partners with Seminarium, one of Latin America’s leading training providers, on four-day virtual programs in the areas of leadership, human resources management and marketing.

 SSE Riga